 Famed singer Lulu was born Marie McDonald McLaughlin Lawrie on November 3, 1948, in Glasgow, Scotland.
 Lulu may have inherited her stellar voice from her dad, who worked in a meat market.
 At age 15, she had already become a singing sensation.

 Lulu went on to earn her place in the spotlight in May 1964, with her standout version of The Isley Brothers' tune "Shout."
 At the time, she was part of the group the Luvvers.
 However, after a few more chart toppers, Lulu decided to venture out as a solo artist.
-In 1966, she went on a tour with British band the Hollies that included a concert in Poland, which made Lulu the first female singer from England to sing live behind the Iron Curtain.
+In 1966, she went on a tour with British band the Hollies that included a concert in Poland, which made Lulu the first female singer from the United Kingdom to sing live behind the Iron Curtain.

 Acting and Stardom